markdibarry/game-dialog/README.md

 ### `await`

 Sometimes, a dialog script needs to wait for something to happen before continuing.
-If you have predefined a global method and it's of a `void` return type, you can tell the dialog to suspend execution until a later time by prepending it with the `await` keyword.
+If you have a predefined method and it's of a `void` return type, you can tell the dialog to suspend execution until a later time by prepending it with the `await` keyword.
 To resume, call `Resume()` on your `DialogBase` object.

 ```
 Stalone: Hey, look!
 A plane is flying overhead!